Building a Lumos Connector: Step-by-Step Tutorial

 Step 3: Test the API Server

-Let's verify that the server is working correctly:
+Let's verify that the server is working correctly, from your previous terminal window run:

 # Check the health endpoint